Earned Income Credit

 - Residency test: Taxpayer's principal place of residency must be located within the United States and the qualifying child must have lived with the taxpayer for more than ½ of the taxpayer's tax year.
 However, temporary absences are disregarded, such as for school, vacation, medical care, or detention in a juvenile facility.

 - Age test: The child must be less than 19 years old at the end of the tax year, or 24, if the child is a full-time student.
 There is no age test for a child who is permanently and totally disabled at any time during the year.
-A person is considered to be permanently and totally disabled if he cannot engage in any substantial gainful activity because of the disability and a physician certifies that the condition is expected to last for at least a year or lead to death.
+A person is considered permanently and totally disabled if he cannot engage in any substantial gainful activity because of the disability and a physician certifies that the condition is expected to last for at least a year or lead to death.

 A child who is married by the end of the tax year, and who files a joint return, cannot be claimed as a qualifying child, unless the return is filed only to claim a refund.